Top 10 questions

 I mainly photograph weddings on my own, and I am very confident and comfortable working that way.
-However, if you are having a large wedding with lots of guest, it is advisable to have a second photographer for an even better coverage.
+However, if you are having a large wedding with lots of guests, it is advisable to have a second photographer for even better coverage.
 This can easily be arranged.

 Yes.
 I generally visit your chosen wedding location at least once before the wedding.
-I can also attend the wedding rehearsal, which is a good opportunity to inspect the location and to have a talk with the minister.
+I can also attend the wedding rehearsal, which is a good opportunity to inspect the location and to have a talk with the minister or registrar.

 Ordering prints from the online gallery is made simple and convenient.
 You don't have to bring images on a CD or a drive to a print shop, prints can be ordered online and delivered to your door.
 Just send the gallery link and password to friends and family.

-I am more than happy to provide full day coverage at your wedding without any time limitation.
 I believe that documentary photography is about understanding and recording the full story of the wedding day.
 I normally start with the preparations in the morning and I photograph until the late evening to ensure I capture all the important moments throughout the day.
-I also provide hourly-based packages for couples who, for any reasons, don't need full day coverage.
+I also provide hourly-based packages for couples who, for any reason, don't need full-day coverage.

 Black and white photographs help the viewer to sense the essence of what is happening.
-Not having colours that may be associated with feelings and moods, monochrome images have the ability to interpret better what happened rather than what it looked like.
+Not having colours that may be associated with feelings and moods, monochrome images have the potential ability to interpret the story better.
 From this aspect, they work just like the human imagination.
-We tend to remember things how they happened, not how they looked.
-Monochrome photos can resolve any issues arising from unflatteringly garish or dull lighting, which could potentially spoil a fantastic shot, irrespective of the type of camera used.
+We tend to remember things how they happened, rather than how they looked.
+Monochrome photos can also resolve any issues arising from unflatteringly garish or dull lighting, which could potentially spoil a fantastic shot, irrespective of the type of camera used.

 Yes, every image is fully edited by me.
 I deliver print-ready high-resolution photographs that are copy-write-free for personal use.